Turn On the Radio

 "Turn On the Radio" is a song written by Mark Oakley, Cherie Oakley and J. P. Twang, and recorded by American country music singer Reba McEntire to serve as the lead single for her 34th career album, All the Women I Am, which was released on November 9, 2010.
 It was released to country radio on July 7, 2010, and debuted at number 54 on the U.S. Billboard Hot Country Songs chart for the week of July 24, 2010.
 It was released as a digital download in the U.S. on August 3, 2010.

+Content

+Mark and Cherie Oakley wrote the song with Bobby Huff, who used the pseudonym "J.P.
+Twang".
+Cherie said in an interview with the blog The Boot, "The song started with just a simple idea: a strong woman who had been done wrong by her man, and now he wants to get back in touch.
+We all sat down one morning in May in our home studio, and Mark began playing a riff on his guitar.
+This really set the stage for the entire attitude of the song.
+With that and the basic idea, it just all started flowing out of us.
+Different melody ideas and lyrics just came pouring out."

 Critical reception

 The song has received mixed reviews from music critics.
 Kevin John Coyne of Country Universe rated the song a D, stating until McEntire put out something better, he would keep listening to "Consider Me Gone."
 Matt Bjorke of Roughstock gave the song 4 and a 1/2 stars out of 5, stating that "in the hands of a less-seasoned vocalist this song could’ve been something horribly lacking but in Reba’s hand’s it’s a remarkable success."